kKapalka/chat-room/readme.md

 Changelog #2: 19.01.2018

+- Implemented two new chat functions for client:

+	- /show history - displays contents of the chat prior to login
+	- /hide history - clears the chat from contents prior to login

+- Chat no longer displays full contents by default

 - Server now needs to log in to its database only once.
 Data is retained after successful login in a file "dbfile.txt", which is in top-most folder of project directory

+- Fixed a bug where a message would not be sent properly if it contained an apostrophe (')

+- Fixed a bug where non-verified user could log in the chat

+- Found a bug where the message extracting query would run multiple times.
+Severity: minor - causes minor inconveniences

 Changelog #1: 18.01.2018